matheastevens/Ames_Housing_Predictions/README.md

  - Whether a house has a concerete foundation
  - Neighborhood

-While this list is not exhaustive, it is no surprices that these items re the top of the list: house prices are often a reflection of the quality of materials used, the quality of the kitchen, square footage, foundation and neighborhood.
+While this list is not exhaustive, it is no surprices that these items are the top of the list: house prices are often a reflection of the quality of materials used, the quality of the kitchen, square footage, foundation and neighborhood.
 What this model tell us over and above common-sense pricing, however, is whether a listing over or under priced.

-Through also examining other factors, like garage type, age, fireplace quality, masonry and unfinished basement square footage, the model empowers home buyers in Ames to identify opportunities for under-valued homes or flag homes which are over-prices for the features present.
+Through also examining other factors, like garage type, age, fireplace quality, masonry and unfinished basement square footage, the model empowers home buyers in Ames to identify opportunities for under-valued homes or flag homes which are over-priced for the features present.
+Of coruse there will always be room for negotiation in home sales, however, the models explored in this project can help provide another quanitative measure in the process of home buying or selling.

-The model is capable of predicting a house sale price within an 87 - 90% accuracy.
-Next steps would include exploring additional feature engineering to increase the model's generalization for future sales prices.

 ## Data Dictionary
 A complete data dictionary is available [here](https://www.kaggle.com/c/dsi-us-11-project-2-regression-challenge/data).